Endometriosis and Miscarriage

-While many women with endometriosis experience a healthy pregnancy, others with the condition may experience an increased risk of pregnancy complications, which includes miscarriages.
-Read about how endometriosis may be linked to miscarriage and ways in which you could reduce this risk.
+While many women with endometriosis experience a healthy pregnancy, others with the condition may have an increased risk of pregnancy complications, which includes miscarriages.

 What is miscarriage?